stan-davies/NEA/README.md

  *
  *   DESC   : A basic description of what the function does.
 This will be a
  *            high-level and abstract explanation.
+ *   NOTE   : Any further notes.
+Not all prototypes have this section.
  */
 int function(int *arg1, char arg2);
 ```